-The governing body has had another busy year, focusing on school improvement, and has spent considerable time assessing and considering the Academy's progress, with regards to this year's transition from remote learning and bubbles, to full school attendance.
-Outside the constraint of Covid-19, governors have carried out monitoring visits which include learning walks, lesson observations and attending curriculum development meetings with subject leaders.
-Parents' evenings have had to be undertaken virtually this term, but it is hoped that 2022 parents' evenings will held at the school, with governors attending.
+The governing body has had another busy year, focusing on school improvement, and has spent considerable time assessing and considering the Academy's progress, with regards to this year's transition as the school resumed near normality post Covid and from Covid to post-Covid, to full school attendance.
+Outside the constraint of Covid-19, governors have carried out monitoring visits, which include learning walks, obtaining pupil voice and attending curriculum development meetings with subject leaders.
+Parent events have resumed and governors will once again be attending these partnership opportunities in the future.